Run by School of Health Sciences

 Overall aims and purpose

-In this module, students will develop their knowledge and understanding of research in a dynamic and stimulating research environment which builds on our health research success, which is committed to sustaining and growing excellence in health and medical research The detailed module aims are to:
+In this module, students will develop their knowledge and understanding of research in a dynamic and stimulating research environment which is committed to sustaining and growing excellence in health sciences research.
+The module is structured focused on a series of interrelated and thematic ‘Learning Pods’ .
+The detailed module aims are to:

-- Provide students with an understanding of both quantitative and qualitative research, their approaches to scientific inquiry, their methodologies and related methods.
+- Provide students with an understanding of review, quantitative and qualitative research approaches to scientific inquiry, their methodologies and related methods.

 - Enable students to be ‘critical consumers’ of research, to have sufficient knowledge to contribute in a knowledgeable way to ongoing quantitative or qualitative research and to develop research questions and projects.